framaz/yet_another_pixel_draw/README.md

 # yet_another_pixel_draw
-A simple pixel drawer with RESTful api.
+A simple SPA pixel drawer with RESTful api, react as frontend and django as backend.

 ### Requirements